 I will be the first to admit the subject of practical business planning is not always high on the “to-do” list for most webmasters.
 Practical issues such as incorporation are necessary acts, but not all that exciting.
 If you incorporate, however, does this mean you still need insurance?

 When creating a site, the vast majority of business owners make a very simple mistake.
 They try to decide whether they need to incorporate or just purchase insurance?
 This is the wrong approach.
-Incorporation and liability insurance are complimentary forms of protection.
+Incorporation and liability insurance are complementary forms of protection.
 Each provides plenty of benefits to the business in question, but each also has gaps that can be exploited by creative lawyers.
 When used jointly, maintaining insurance and a business entity should provide you with a very strong shield between your personal assets and the debts and liabilities of the company.

 So, what are the gaps I mentioned above?
 Let’s look at a situation where a business is incorporated, but has not taken out a general liability insurance policy.